 One of the best ways to make sure you get the best treatment as an Affiliate, is to Build Relationships With Vendors And Products Owners.

-The Keyword Here Is "".
+By Doing So, You’re Seen Not Just As A Regular Affiliate, But As A Loyal And Trustworthy Partner.
+The Keyword Here Is "Partner".

 As a result, it’s not surprising that they will bump your Commission Rate higher than what they usually offer to Regular Affiliates.
 In essence, there’s always room for negotiation for extra benefits; by building good relationships with vendors.